WILLATRONIX/willatronix.com/flashback/docs/editor/timeline/keyframes.md

 Right-clicking a keyframe icon will open up a small menu where you can edit the values and properties of each keyframe.
 To change a keyframe type, click the 'Type' drop-down.
 The 'Tick' value represents how many ticks from the start it takes until the keyframe is reached.

 To delete a keyframe, select it and press either the backspace key or the delete key.
 You can also remove keyframes by pressing the 'Remove' button in the keyframe editor popup.
+Next to the delete button will be the 'Apply' button.
+This will teleport the you to the exact camera position.

 ## Keyframe Types